 "The Magic of Chocolate," edited by Judy St. Clair, $10 plus $5 shipping.

-Visit the McFarland Historical Society's Larson House, 6003 Exchange Street, and the Museum, Log Cabin and Annex at 5814 Main Street, McFarland WI, Sunday afternoons from 1 to 4 PM through September 21st.
+Visit the McFarland Historical Society's Larson House, 6003 Exchange Street, and the Museum, Log Cabin and Annex at 5814 Main Street, McFarland WI, Sunday afternoons 1 to 4 PM from Memorial Day through September.
 Tours also available by appointment.
 See below.

 McFarland Historical Society Celebrates Fifty Years of Service